 - Students will fine-tune their communication skills and develop practical professional skills while earning academic credit.

 The eight week program consists of a six-week internship placement at a leading Irish company or non-profit organization.
-In addition to the internship, students are required to take one elective module; four options exist: Business Analytics, Irish History, International Business, or Service Learning (syllabi available).
+In addition to the internship, students are required to take one elective module; three options exist: Ireland: From Union to Bailout - An Economic and Social History since 1800; Doing Business in Ireland; and Business Analytics and Finance Project.
 This course is taught intensively during the first week of the program.
 Field trips to places of historical interest are an integral component of the module.
 The program culminates in a research project which students present to faculty and their peers at UCD.

 Our internship manager works in conjunction with Irish colleagues to provide a broad range of intellectually engaging internships based on your field of interest, internship goals and skills.
 A sample of the placements areas available are listed below:

 - Arts & Culture

 - International Studies, International Relations